Sherborne Preparatory School: Boarding

-Full, Weekly and Flexi Boarding is offered from Year 3 upwards.
-The boarding house is located within the centre of the school and is a co-ed facility with girls and boys sharing joint common rooms, overseen by a Housemaster, his wife and three young children who live in separate accommodation within the boarding house.
+Full, Weekly and Occasional Boarding is offered from Year 3 upwards.
+The boarding house is located within the centre of the school and is a co-ed facility with girls and boys sharing joint common rooms, overseen by a Housemaster, his wife and three children who live in separate accommodation within the boarding house.

 Houses

 The school has four houses; Normans, Greeks, Trojans and Romans.
 Day pupils are also assigned a house, and boarders do not live in their 'houses' as at senior schools.

 Facilities and Activities

-The campus is made up of one main building containing the Prep Classrooms, an Art Room, ICT Suite, Library, Assembly and Dining Hall, Music Rooms and Sports Hall.
+The campus is made up of one main building containing the Prep Classrooms, an Art Room, ICT Suite, Library, Assembly and Dining Hall, Music Rooms, and Sports Hall.
 The Boarding House is contained within this building.
 Science and DT are in a separate building, as is the Pre-Prep and Nursery Facility.
-The grounds also contain a playground, pond dipping area, an Astro Turf, 2 x netball courts and a large sports field.
-For Rugby, Hockey and Rounders, Sherborne Prep also uses the Sherborne School pitches as well as its Cricket nets in the summer.
+The grounds also contain a playground, pond dipping area, an Astro Turf, 2 x netball courts, and a large sports field.
+For Rugby, Hockey, Cricket, Climbing and Bouldering, the Prep also use the Sherborne Boys and Sherborne Sports Centre facilities.

-There are a lunchtime clubs including dance and ballet, golf and tennis coaching.

-Music specialists introduce the children to music theory and composition.
-In addition there are numerous music clubs, including choir, strings group and recorder club.
+There are a lunchtime clubs including dance, Latin, and lacrosse as well as numerous music clubs, including choir, strings group and recorder clubs.
 Extra-curricular clubs are offered both at lunch times and after school between 3.45pm and 5pm.